Public Citizen on a rolling basis accepts applications for internships at its Washington, D.C. – Dupont Circle office.

 How to Apply:

 Public Citizen internships are available year round.
-Our internships are up to 40 hours a week for around eight weeks. **We accept unpaid internship applications on a rolling basis and currently are accepting applications for paid internships for Fall 2022.**
+Our internships are up to 40 hours a week for around eight weeks. **We accept unpaid internship applications on a rolling basis and currently are accepting applications for paid internships for Winter 2024.**

 If you are applying for a paid internship, please include an essay outlining why you want to intern at Public Citizen and any other information about you that you wish to have considered, including your need for financial support (500 words or less).
 If you have completed the FAFSA, please also submit a copy of your Student Aid Report (SAR).